SJ23 Tech Tip G08, (Updated 2011-07-23) Bob Schimmel | |

 deck as well.
 The cabin top is mostly balsa core except under the mast step.

 This is why you should epoxy the inside of a fitting hole on an SJ23.
-THE WEST BONDING METHOD - A technique developed by WEST involves bonding the hardware with epoxy to distribute the load over the deck.
+THE WEST BONDING METHOD - A technique developed by WEST involves bonding the hardware with epoxy to distribute the load over a cored deck.
 By using maximum contact surface area, stress is distributed & minimized, and leak-causing movement is gone.
+The core must be sealed around every penetration.
+Skip this step and water will eventually seep between the skins.
 It requires more time to bond a fitting, but WEST claims it performs better without leaking.
 In the illustration below are four typical examples of bonding to a deck.
 The technique is the same with all of them.
 First drill an over size hole.
 Then clean out the sides of the hole as shown on the left.
-Paint the core inside the hole with unthickened epoxy to seal the soft wood.
+Paint the core inside the hole with unthickened epoxy to seal the soft wood/foam.
 Thicken the remainder of the batch (peanut butter consistency) and fill the hole.
 Insert the screw and let the epoxy cure.
 If you wish to remove the screw in the future, coat it with a release agent before inserting it in the epoxy.
 This will not reduce the hold on the fitting.
 If there is no backing plate to distribute the stress, take this opportunity to add one.
 Make sure it is rounded at the corners and tapered at the edges.
 Be creative and hide the nut to improve the looks of the cabin ceiling.

-NOTE - A suggested alternative to the "Allen wrench" in the drill chuck above it to bend the head a long nail 900.
-It can remove debris quicker and smoother with more control.
-However, Dremel now makes bits specific to this task, making this job easier.
+NOTE - A suggested alternative to the "Allen wrench" in the drill chuck above it to bend the head a long nail 900 and use the head to gouge out material.
+It can remove debris quicker and smoother.
+However, Dremel now makes a bit specific to this task, making this job easier with more control.
 This is an excellent technique for installing a fitting on an SJ23 balsa cored deck.
-The epoxy will strengthen the deck by bonding the upper and lower layers together and add compression strength for the fastener bolts.
+The epoxy will strengthen the deck by bonding the upper and lower layers together plus add compression strength for the fastener bolts.
 If you also add a backing block and seal the fitting with butyl rubber, all the better.
 While there are times when you don't want to penetrate the bottom skin, the following method is quicker to implement for through bolting.
-UPDATED WEST BONDING METHOD - WEST no longer mentions the previous methods as taking too long.
-This technique works for wood, solid polyester, balsa cored polyester.
-It creates a tube of rigid epoxy that joins the top skin to the bottom to prevent crushing the deck with the fasteners.
+UPDATED WEST BONDING METHOD - WEST no longer mentions the previous method as taking too long but it is a strong bond.
+The following procedure works for wood, solid polyester, balsa cored polyester.
+It also creates a tube of rigid epoxy that joins the top skin to the bottom skin to prevent crushing the deck with the fastener.
+The bond of the tube to the skin is extremely strong.

 This technique is stronger than the original polyester resin from which the hull was made.
 TOP